Co-operators Life Insurance Review (2026 Update)

 • Accidental death insurance: Beneficiaries receive an additional death benefit if you pass away from accidental causes as covered by your policy.

-• Versatile term riders: You can add a Versatile Term rider to a permanent product through Co-operators.
+• Versatile term riders: You can add a Versatile Term rider to permanent plans through Co-operators.

 How Co-operators compares to other providers